IBM/car-auction-network-fabric-node-sdk/README.md

 Now, we need to download the connection profile, and move it to our current working directory.
 From the `Overview` in IBM Blockchain Platform, click on `Download`.
-Go to your recent downloads, and move the file to the `carauction-network` directory.
+Go to your recent downloads, and move the file to the `car-auction-network-fabric-node-sdk` directory.

 Next, we need to install the chaincode on the peers.
 Then, we will need to instantiate the chaincode.
 From the `Overview` tab on the left, click on `Install Code`.
 Then, click on `Install Chaincode` on